|

 Mason was a manufacturer of TSCM equipment in the USA.

-developed a wide range of bug-finding receivers, the
+of modular portable bug-finding receivers, including the

-so-called Mini Probe Receivers, such as the MPR-1
+so-called Mini Probe Receivers.

 Mason equipment was widely used by government organisations